21id/mailer/README.md

 ## How to run locally

-1. Firstly, copy .env.sample to .env and edit it, filling all values (I used *nano* just as example).
+1. Firstly, copy .env.example to .env and edit it, filling all values (I used *nano* just as example).

     ```
-    cp .env.sample .env
+    cp .env.example .env
     nano .env
     ```